 If you have been involved in such an event, there may be grounds for compensation.
 Get in touch with the Miami medication error lawyers at Kaire & Heffernan for a free case evaluation.
 An experienced lawyer will help you determine whether or not your case has merit.
 Call our law firm today at 866-769-0123 or contact us online.

 What are Medication Errors?

-According to the United States Food and Drug Administration (FDA), the federal agency responsible for ensuring the safety and effectiveness of medicines in the United States, medication errors are events that can result in harm to a patient or the improper use of a medication, while consumers, health care professionals, or patients are in control of the medication.
+According to the United States Food and Drug Administration (FDA), the federal agency responsible for the safety and efficacy of medicines, medication errors are events that can result in harm to a patient or the improper use of a medication, while consumers, healthcare professionals, or patients are in control of the medication.

 Under the FDA’s definition, medication errors may be related to any of the following activities related to medications:

 - Order communication;

 Types of Medication Errors

 The FDA approves a medication for medical treatment of certain medical conditions, if the medication’s manufacturer demonstrates to the FDA that the medication is safe and effective in treating those conditions.
 The majority of medications and prescriptions and administration of those medications are indeed safe.
 However, sometimes things go wrong, either with the manufacture of the medication itself or with the prescribing and dispensing of the medication.
 The following list mentions some of the kinds of medication errors: